-The spotlight will be on creativity, communication, inspiration, and innovation leadership at Open Nation 2019, IdeaScale’s annual conference set for Oct.
+The spotlight will be on creativity, communication, inspire innovation, and innovation leadership at Open Nation 2019.
+IdeaScale’s annual conference is set for Oct.
 24-25 in Washington, D.C.

 Organizers have jam-packed at least a dozen seminars led by some of the most influential innovation leaders at top organizations into this two-day event.
 Presenters include NASA, the United States Air Force, the Cleveland Cavaliers, Freddie Mac, and the United Way.